ajedda/ajedda.github.io/_posts/2022-03-17-stock_price_trend_tracking.md

 ---

-The psychic trading algorithm I introduced in the previous post has a cute application.it can serves as a trend tracking algorithm for stock prices.
+The psychic trading algorithm I introduced in the previous post has a cute application.
+It can serve as a trend tracking algorithm for stock prices.
 What does that mean?

 When studying a stock price time series, we may want to split that time series into a set of connected trend lines.
 It is not an easy problem.
 Common algorithms for this problem usually require human intervention in different phases of the algorithm execution.
 I am not claiming I am proposing a solution.
 I just want to share a nice observation; an application of the psychic trading algorithm for drawing trend lines.
 Let's have a look at some examples of what I mean here.